Acute Stress Disorder

 Similarly to PTSD, there are several other mental health conditions that may co-occur with ASD.
 Having an existing mental illness can increase the risk that a person develops ASD, but the stress and trauma may also trigger symptoms and contribute to the onset of a mental illness.
 Common co-occurring conditions with ASD include major depression, persistent depressive disorder, and all types of anxiety disorders.

-As with many other mental illnesses, and particularly trauma-related disorders, substance abuse and substance use disorders commonly co-occur with ASD.
-A person struggling to cope with a traumatic experience may turn to drugs or alcohol as a way to escape or self-medicate.
-This is an unhealthy strategy that can lead to health problems or even an addiction.
+As with many other mental illnesses, and particularly trauma-related disorders, other mental health disorders commonly co-occur with ASD.
+A person struggling to cope with a traumatic experience may turn to other ways to escape or self-soothe.
+This is an unhealthy strategy that can lead to a variety of health problems.

 Treatment and Prognosis of Acute Stress Disorder